Top things to do in Iceland

 Diamond Circle Flying Tour in North Iceland

 You can also rent a car in Reykjavík or Akureyri and venture into the ruggedly beautiful Jökulsárgljúfur glacial canyon by yourself.
-Just take into account that the roads are very bumpy in some places.
+Just take into account that road 864 is a very bumpy gravel road.

 Have a wonderful time exploring the Diamond Circle of Iceland :)